How to Build a Mobile App For Retail Business?

 🗺️ Geolocator for offline stores

-One of the apps’ purposes is to attract more users to your store.
+A mobile app for retail store also allows attracting more users to your offline spot.
 Therefore, it seems reasonable to improve your app with a built-in map of your stores.
 Your customers also will highly appreciate if you add some meaningful info about each shop (e.g. working hours, phone number, email and actual address).

 You can go even further and make it possible for a user to build a route from his location to your store right in the app!